Conjugated protein

 A conjugated protein is a protein that functions in interaction with other (non-polypeptide) chemical groups attached by covalent bonding or weak interactions.
+These non-Protein components are essential for the proteins biological activity and are not made up of amino acids.

 Many proteins contain only amino acids and no other chemical groups, and they are called simple proteins.
 However, other kind of proteins yield, on hydrolysis, some other chemical component in addition to amino acids and they are called conjugated proteins.
-The non-amino part of a conjugated protein is usually called its prosthetic group.
-Most prosthetic groups are formed from vitamins.
+The non-amino part of a conjugated protein is usually called its prosthetic group, and it plays a crucial role in determining the protein's structure and function.
+Most prosthetic groups are formed from vitamins, however, they can vary widely in composition and may include molecules like carbohydrates, lipids, metal ion, or nucleic acids.

 Conjugated proteins are classified on the basis of the chemical nature of their prosthetic groups.
+This classification reflects the differences of their functions, which includes roles in transport, enzymatic activity, structural support, and cellular communication.
+Conjugated proteins are essential to many biological processes because of their combined protein and non-protein components.

+Structure and bonds

+Conjugated proteins always have a prosthetic group that is highly associated with the polypeptide chain.
+Association can occur either through covalent bonding or strong noncovalent interactions like hydrogen bonding, ionic bonding, or coordination bonding.
+Depending on whether the prosthetic group is a carbohydrate or phosphate, covalent bonds would involve the formation of either glycoside linkage between the carbohydrate and amino acids or ester linkage between the phosphate residue and the protein.